whisnantryd/DocumentRelay/readme.md

         }

 ###Authentication
-Authentication for the endpoints is handled by requireing a basic auth header on the put and get requests.
+Authentication for the endpoints is handled by requiring a basic auth header on the put and get requests.
 Mongodb is used to store users including roles and specific endpoint permits.